 The bell tower in Volterra

-The bell tower in Voterra is exactly the same as the bell tower of the Basilica Santa Christina in Bolsena.
+The bell tower on Piazza San Giovanni was finished in 1493.
+Quite interestingly, the bell tower in Volterra is exactly the same as the bell tower of the Basilica Santa Christina in Bolsena.
 Both were built at the same period and probably were designed by Sansovino.
 The alto-relievo on the wall is of Pope St. Linus (born ca. AD 10 in Volterra, died ca. AD 76 in Rome).

 Piazza dei Priori with Palazzo dei Priori

-You can’t really see it clearly on this picture but bunder the torch and flag holders there’s engraved on the facade the the very own unit of measurement in Volterra – the “canna volterrana”.
+Under the torch and flag holders on the façade there’s engraved Volterra’s very own unit of measurement – the “canna volterrana“.
 In the Middle Ages people didn’t use the metric system and each City-State had their own units of measurement.
-Voterra had even two: the first “canne” engraved on Pallazzo Priori has a length of 2.52 m and the second one, engraved on one of the city gates (Porta San Francesco), is 2.36 m.
+Voterra had even two: the first “canne” engraved on Palazzo dei Priori has a length of 2,52 m and the second one, engraved on one of the city gates (Porta San Francesco), is 2,36 m.

 Palazzo dei Priori functions today as a museum and is open to public.